micuat/python-mindwave/README.md

-Currently this software can only connect to the bluetooth version (Mindwave Mobile), because I don't posess the other variations.
+Currently this software can only connect to the bluetooth version (Mindwave Mobile), because I don't possess the other variations.

+Edited by Naoto Hieda for Python 3.
+Tested with Windows 10 / Python 3.6.0 (Anaconda 4.3.1) / MindWave Mobile Plus.